EA.1 PARIS 2017

 GENESIS OF A PROJECT

 At this stage of reflection, we do not know whether this Gesamtkunstwerk will consist of a single object or several installations fragmented along a route.
-But there are already a few certainties: the piece will be open, without accuracy criterion, and will be subject to a temporality that will unfold while reading a text, and playing sound or a moving picture.
-The result is less important that the will to lay the foundations of the artistic project which will continue to develop, growing richer.
+But there are already a few certainties: the piece will be open, without criteria, and will be subjected to a temporality that will unfold while reading a text, and playing sounds or a moving picture.
+The result is less important that the will to lay the foundations of the artistic project which will continue to develop and grow richer.

-Missia, the actrice, sent a text written by Laure Becdelièvre, taken from her book Nietzsche and Mallarmé.
-Paying for « the damage caused by being two ».
-Responsive to the musicality of her words, the other artists decided to use it as the starting point of the piece.
-Steeve proposed to film Missia from behind, facing the wall, reading out loud this passage.
+Missia, the actress, sent a text written by Laure Becdelièvre, taken from her book Nietzsche and Mallarmé.
+Paying for the damage caused by being two.
+Responsive to the musicality of her words, the other artists decided to use it as the starting point of the artwork.
+Steeve proposed to film Missia from behind, facing the wall, reading out loud a passage.
 Brice suggested to set this voice to music.
 Camille and François imagined the video projection on a three-dimensional structure.